Filtering

 Why It’s Powerful

-Filtering helps you focus on what matters — quality leads and measurable outcomes.
+Filtering helps you focus on what matters — quality contacts and measurable outcomes.

 It’s how sales and marketing teams stay organized, prioritize high-value prospects, and turn conversation data into actionable insights.